ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 Of course this is kind of a lot of work, and getting it to run in parallel requires doing some things in multiple steps, and allocating a bit more data than if you'd just have done it on the main thread.
 And maybe the main thread version would be plenty fast!
 It all depends on your use case; if you expect to have at most 20 units, this is in no way going to be worth the effort.
 If you're planning to have thousands, parallelizing like this is essential.
 As always, remember to profile your code, to find out if you actually need to do this work!

+If you want some homework, try to extend this to only attack enemies within a certain range.
+You could create a range parameter in the `UnitStats` component.
+You could also try to add area damage, so that some units would attack all targets within some radius, instead of just one target.

 ### Chainging systems

+*You've reached the end for now.
+I'm still working on this.
+Please let me know what you think!*